It’s fast approaching the season of laziness in Sydney.

-Chris Burkard on the other hand is a human passionate about freezing his ass off.
-He recently spoke at the 2015 TED conference in Vancouver, where he covered topics like surfing alongside icebergs, 6 wheel Soviet Troop vehicles, hypothermia, delirium, arctic dedication and the joy of photographing these harsh environments.
-Keeping the dream alive, Chris has sent us his top 7 pleasures of cold water photography.
-Here they are:
+Chris Burkard, on the other hand, is a human passionate about freezing his arse off.
+He knows a thing or two about surfing alongside icebergs, six-wheel Soviet Troop vehicles, hypothermia, delirium, arctic dedication and the joy of photographing in these harsh environments.
+We asked Chris has sent us his top seven pleasures of cold water photography, and here’s what he said.

-1. Shrinkage.
-It’s funny how your body reacts in 33 degree water.
+It’s funny how your body reacts in 33-degree water.

-2. Hypothermia.
-Some people says its deadly… I think its good for you.
+Some people say it’s deadly… I think it’s good for you.

-4. Empty perfect surf.
-Not only is it beautiful but its all for you.
+Not only is it beautiful, but it’s all for you.

-5. Shivering.
-You don’t stop till you are on your flight home.
+You don’t stop until you are on your flight home.

-6. Northern lights.
-These captivating and dreaming lights will steal your sleep but you won’t regret the days or weeks that were taken off of your life.
+These captivating and dreaming lights will steal your sleep, but you won’t regret the days or weeks that were taken off of your life.

-7. Never seeing the sun.
 Rumour is that the sun doesn’t even come up from October to March.
-Not wetsuit tans up here.
+No wetsuit tans up here.